Flora and fauna of Chennai: Beaches

-The Marina Beach is the country's longest urban beach, and its 13-km length is often subdivided into more manageable units.
-The northern part of the beach (immediately south of the Cooum River) is simply known as the Marina and is followed by the Santhome beach, which lies north of the Adyar river estuary.
-Located on the Marina Beach is the lighthouse of Chennai.
+Marina Beach is the country's longest urban beach, and its 13-km length is often subdivided into more manageable units.
+The northern part of the beach (immediately south of the Cooum River) is simply known as the Marina and is followed by Santhome Beach, which lies north of the Adyar river estuary.
+Chennai Lighthouse is located on Marina Beach.

-South of the Adyar, the first section is called Elliot's Beach or Besant Nagar beach and is followed by the Tiruvanmiyur beach, the Kottivakkam beach and the Neelangarai beach.
+South of the Adyar, the first section is called Elliot's Beach or Besant Nagar beach and is followed by the Tiruvanmiyur Beach, the Kottivakkam Beach and the Neelangarai Beach.
 The beach is visited by most people in the late afternoon and evening, when the sea breeze effect is at its strongest.
 It is also favoured by joggers at dawn.

-Before the Madras Harbour was built, the Marina beach was just a strip of mud, teeming with mudskippers.
+Before the Madras Harbour was built, the Marina Beach was just a strip of mud, teeming with mudskippers.

 Flora and fauna

-The earliest-known documentation of plants in the erstwhile Madras dates to 1853, in a book titled Hortus Madraspatensis by the then conservator of forests, Hugh Cleghorn.
-The green cover in the city remains at 4%, while the state has 19.65% of forest cover.
+The earliest-known documentation of plants in what was then called Madras dates to 1853, in a book titled Hortus Madraspatensis by the then conservator of forests, Hugh Cleghorn.
+The green cover in the city remains at 4%, while the state has 19.6% of forest cover.

-The Guindy National Park in the south of the city is the country's smallest national park, with an area of 2.76 km2.
+Guindy National Park, in the south of the city, is the country's smallest national park, with an area of 2.76 km2.
 This is also a rare national park that is located completely inside a large city.
-It has a scrub forest and the animals found here include chital and black buck, many species of snakes, birds, insects, and the like..
-The adjoining IIT campus also holds many black bucks, spotted deers, bonnet monkeys, palm civets, mongoose, many species of birds, snakes, insects, and the like.
+It has a scrub forest and the animals found here include chital and black buck, many species of snakes, birds, insects, and the like.
+The adjoining IIT campus also holds many black bucks, spotted deer, bonnet monkeys, palm civets, mongoose, many species of birds, snakes, insects, and the like.
 A small deer population also thrives in the nearby Anna University campus.
 The Guindy National Park and the adjoining IIT Madras campus play a vital role in cleaning the city's atmosphere and is several degrees cooler than the city in summer.

 The Adyar Eco Park, also known as Tholkappia Poonga, is set up by the Government of Tamil Nadu to restore and protect the fragile ecosystem of Adyar estuary and creek.
 It is developed in a way to promote eco-tourism.